matitalatina/randommet-telegram/README.md

 ## FAQ

-- _Why the bot replies in Italian?!_ Because all my friends and I are Italians!
+- _Why does the bot reply in Italian?!_ Because all my friends and I are Italians!
 But I wrote the code in English, so feel free to change the reply messages with your language! ;)